demisto/content/Packs/CortexXDR/IncidentFields/XDR_Alert_Count_CHANGELOG.md

 ## [Unreleased]
-Added field association to Cortex XDR Port Scan incident type.
+Associated the XDR Alert Count field to the Cortex XDR Port Scan incident type.